 - 1) Methodology idea: Methodologies can be proposed by Proba or GHG project developers.
 Both follow the same process.
 The methodology idea will result in a short description of the proposed methodology, which includes the context and boundaries in which it will be used. - 2) Decision on methodology development: Proba will take the following points into consideration when deciding on the development of a new methodology. - a) Proba determines the CO2 mitigation and business potential (high or low) of the proposed methodology.
-Based on the potential of the proposed methodology, Proba will decide if the methodology will be developed. - b) For methodologies with high potential, Proba will determine which funding is needed, and who will pay for the development of the methodology. - c) Proba will decide if the methodology will be developed internally or will be developed externally by a third-party methodology developer. - 3) Create draft methodology: Methodology developer (either internal or external) starts developing draft methodology.
-As soon as the creation of the draft methodology has started, Proba will publish the methodology under the "pending" section on the webpage: https://proba.earth/methodologies - 4) Publish methodology for public consultation: Proba will publish the methodology on the public consultation page for public comment (see https://proba.earth/public-consultation) for a period of 30 days.
-Proba can decide to extend this period for methodologies of higher complexity. - 5) Process feedback from public consultation: In line with the Proba standard, the Proba Technical Committee will process feedback received and send a final version for validation by a Validation and Verification Body (VVB). - 6) Validation: VVB assesses new methodology and provides feedback, based on feedback it may go back to step 5.
-Approval from VVB is needed to proceed. - 7) Publish active methodology: After the feedback has been processed, the new methodology will be published on the website in the methodologies section under "Approved methodologies" (see: https://proba.earth/methodologies).
+Based on the potential of the proposed methodology, Proba will decide if the methodology will be developed. - b) For methodologies with high potential, Proba will determine which funding is needed, and who will pay for the development of the methodology.
+To address potential conflicts of interest (particularly when sponsors are also potential users of the methodology), Proba will establish clear governance, a public consultation round, and an independent, external review to safeguard integrity. - c) Proba will decide if the methodology will be developed internally or will be developed externally by a third-party methodology developer. - 3) Create draft methodology: Methodology developer (either internal or external) starts developing draft methodology.
+As soon as the creation of the draft methodology has started, Proba will publish the methodology under the "pending" section on the webpage: https://proba.earth/methodologies - 4) Decision on sequential order of external feedback: The Proba Technical Committee (PTC) decides on the sequencing of external feedback.
+The default sequence is to publish the methodology for public consultation first, followed by expert feedback via an expert or scientific review.
+However, the PTC can decide to perform the expert review first.
+This sequence is chosen when: - The methodology is technically complex and novel, requiring strong scientific grounding. - The methodology introduces new quantification approaches, baselines, or monitoring frameworks. - There is a high reputational risk if flawed assumptions or errors are exposed publicly. - Public feedback is expected to be primarily non-technical (e.g., focused on usability, clarity, fairness).